solana-labs/solana/docs/src/apps/jsonrpc-api.md

 Solana nodes choose which bank state to query based on a commitment requirement set by the client.
 Clients may specify either:

-- `"max"` - the node will query the most recent bank confirmed by the cluster as having reached maximum lockout.
+- `"max"` - the node will query the most recent bank confirmed by the cluster as having reached `MAX_LOCKOUT_HISTORY` confirmations
-- `"root"` - the node will query the most recent bank having reached maximum lockout on this node.
+- `"root"` - the node will query the most recent bank having reached `MAX_LOCKOUT_HISTORY` confirmations on this node
-- `"single"` - the node will query the most recent bank having reached 1 cluster confirmation.
+- `"single"` - the node will query the most recent bank having reached 1 confirmation by supermajority of the network.
-- `"singleGossip"` - the node will query the most recent bank having reached 1 cluster confirmation via gossip votes; may occur before or after `single`, depending on gossip traffic.
+- `"singleGossip"` - the node will query the most recent bank that has been voted on by supermajority of the network via gossip votes.
+This differs from `single` in that it does not count votes on descendants of a bank, only direct votes on the bank.
+This may occur before or after `single`, depending on gossip traffic.
+This confirmation level also upholds "optimistic confirmation" guarantees in release 1.3 and onwards.
-- `"recent"` - the node will query its most recent bank.
+- `"recent"` - the node will query its most recent bank

 The commitment parameter should be included as the last element in the `params` array: